sandeepgitsub/Data-Engineering-capstone/README.md

 2. Dimension Tables

      1. us_visas - all the us visa and purpose of the visa
-          a.
-Data Dictionary
+          1. Data Dictionary
                 - visa_type, visa purpose
-          b.
-How it is built:
+          2. How it is built:
                 - Use us visa file,drop dulicates on the visa type
                 - remove any junk data in the columns
                 - Overwirte the table

      2. country_codes - country and the code for the country
-         a.
-Data Dictionary
+         1. Data Dictionary
                - country_code, country
-         b.
-How it is Built:
+         2. How it is Built:
                 - Use US country code file,drop dulicates on the country code
                 - remove any junk data in the columns
                 - Overwirte the table

      3. cities_demographics - city and its demographics
-          a.
-Data Dictionary
+          1. Data Dictionary
                - city, state, state_code, median_age, male_population, female_population, total_population, number_of_veterans, average_household_size
-          b.
-How it is build:
+          2. How it is build:
                 - Use City demographics file drop dulicates on the city and state
                 - remove any junk data in the columns
                 - Extract the columns mentioned in the data dictionary